sbc100/webports/README.md

 `libogg`. `make all` will build all the packages.

 There are 4 possible architectures that NaCl modules can be compiled
 for: i686, x86\_64, arm, pnacl.
-The naclports build system will only build just one at at time.
+The webports build system will only build just one at at time.
 You can control which one by setting the `NACL_ARCH` environment variable. e.g.: